heyayushhh/UNIFIED/README.md

-# 🎓 Machine Learning Internship Projects (CDAC Noida)
+# 🎓 Machine Learning Internship Projects (Unified Gurugram)

-This repository contains three practical Machine Learning projects completed during a hands-on internship.
-Each project involves real-world datasets and covers data cleaning, visualization, and predictive modeling using Python and Colab.
+This repository contains three practical Machine Learning projects completed during a hands-on internship at Unified Gurugram.
+Each project involves real-world datasets and covers data cleaning, visualization, and predictive modeling using Python and Google Colab.

 ---